elmortem/assetfinder/README.md

-# Asset Finder for Unity
+# Asset Scout for Unity

 A powerful Unity Editor tool for finding all references to any asset in your project.
-Whether you're cleaning up unused assets or refactoring your project, Asset Finder helps you track down every usage of materials, prefabs, scriptable objects, and other Unity assets.
+Whether you're cleaning up unused assets or refactoring your project, Asset Scout helps you track down every usage of materials, prefabs, scriptable objects, and other Unity assets.

 ## Features